conda-incubator/conda-pypi/docs/developer/testing/mock-channel-server.md

 Ensure packages exist for the platforms where tests will run, or make tests platform-conditional.

 ## Troubleshooting

-### Server Won't Start

-**Problem**: The mock channel server fails to start with "port already in use"

-**Solution**:
-- Kill any existing test processes using port 8037
-- Check for hanging pytest-xprocess instances
-- Run `pkill -f "http.server.*8037"` to force cleanup

 ### Package Not Found